ibireme/yyjson/doc/API.md

 ### Write JSON to file
 The `path` is output JSON file path, If the path is invalid, you will get an error.
 If the file is not empty, the content will be discarded.<br/>
-The `doc` is JSON document, if you pass NULL, you will get an error.<br/>
+The `doc/val` is JSON document or root value, if you pass NULL, you will get an error.<br/>
 The `flg` is writer flag, pass 0 if you don't need it, see [writer flag](#writer-flag) for details.<br/>
 The `alc` is memory allocator, pass NULL if you don't need it, see [memory allocator](#memory-allocator) for details.<br/>
 The `err` is a pointer to receive error message, pass NULL if you don't need it.<br/>